foxtrotzulu94/GOLEM/README.md

-# golem
-## The Golang Ordered List Executive Manager
+# golem: The Golang Ordered List Executive Manager

 ## What's this?
 This is just a small tool written in Go that I used both to keep track of my evergrowing lists of lists and also learn the language (my commit history will show I took some bad decisions along the way, but hopefully corrected most of them by now)